Swain County – a Great Place To Visit, And You Would Want To Live Here

 If you’re considering a move to Swain County, the following information may be helpful.
 If you have a questions that isn’t answered below, please give us a call.

-Automobile Tags — Within 30 days of establishing North Carolina residency, you must obtain a NC automobile tag.
-The tag office is in the Swain County Administration Building, 101 Mitchell Street, Bryson City.
-828-488-8247.
+Automobile Tags & Drivers Licenses — Within 60 days of establishing North Carolina residency, you must get a North Carolina driver license and title and register your vehicles with the Dept. of Motor Vehicles.
+The Drivers License Office is at 2650 Governors Island Rd.
+(Hwy 19), Bryson City.
+828-488-3684.
+The DMV office is in the Swain County Administration Building, 101 Mitchell Street, Bryson City.
+828-488-8247

 Civic Organizations — Local civic groups play active and critical role in a variety of public service activities.
 Here’s a complete list of Bryson City civic organizations.